Muhimbi/PDF-Converter-Services/PHP/README.md

 # PHP Sample Code
-Details about using the *Muhimbi PDF Converter Services* from PHP can be found below.
+Details about using the *[Muhimbi PDF Converter Services](http://www.muhimbi.com/Products/PDF-Converter-Services/summary.aspx)* from PHP can be found below.
+Further information, including the object model, can be found [in the Developer Guide](http://www.muhimbi.com/support/documentation/PDF-Converter-Services/User---Developer-Guide.aspx) and in the [Muhimbi Knowledge Base](https://support.muhimbi.com/hc/en-us/sections/206267927-PDF-Converter-Web-Service-Interface).

+Any questions?
+[Drop us a line](http://www.muhimbi.com/contact.aspx), we love to help.

 <br/>